World Bee Day 2026: Why Bees Matter and How to Celebrate May 20

 The State of Bee Populations: What the Science Says

 The health of bee populations globally is a genuine cause for concern, though the picture is more complex than headlines often suggest.
-For managed honey bee (Apis mellifera) colonies in the United States, annual colony loss rates have hovered between 30% and 48% in recent years, according to annual surveys conducted by the Bee Informed Partnership.
+For managed honey bee (Apis mellifera) colonies in the United States, annual colony loss rates have hovered between 30% and 48% in recent years according to annual surveys conducted by the Bee Informed Partnership — data we track in the Honey Bee Colony Loss Monitor.
 While beekeepers split and replace colonies to maintain overall population numbers, these high loss rates impose significant economic burdens and reflect genuine underlying stressors.

 The primary threats to honey bee colonies are well-documented by researchers.
 Varroa destructor — a parasitic mite that feeds on bee fat bodies and transmits at least nine bee viruses — is considered the single most significant factor in colony loss worldwide.
 First detected in the United States in 1987, Varroa has changed beekeeping permanently: colonies without active mite management will typically collapse within 2–3 years.
 Integrated pest management (IPM) protocols, including oxalic acid treatments, formic acid, and synthetic miticides like Apivar, are the primary tools beekeepers use to manage Varroa.